ckenlam/Conway_Game_of_Life/README.md

 > You know, people think that mathematics is complicated.
 Mathematics is the simple bit.
 It's the stuff we can understand.
 It's cats that are complicated.
 I mean, what is it in those little molecules and stuff that make one cat behave differently to another?
 Or that make a cat?
 How do you define a cat?
 I have no idea." - John Horton Conway

-John Horton Conway, pioneering Mathematician and creator of the Game of Life, was sadly lost to covid-19 in April.
+John Horton Conway, pioneering Mathematician and creator of the Game of Life, was sadly lost to covid-19 in April 2020.

 As a tribute, this is my take on the famous John Conway's [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
 The board is initiated with a random number generator between 0 and 1 drawing samples from a uniform distribution; any cell with a number samller than 0.1 will be initiated with an alive-cell.
 The game will run for 500 generations and the process is animated with *matplotlib.animation.FuncAnimation*.
 By default, the board will have a dimension of 150x150.